sangnguyens/web-app-with-sklearn-llm-and-streamlit/README.md

 # web-app-with-sklearn-llm-and-streamlit

-Build and deploy an sentiment classifiers with sklearn and openai large language models.
+Build and deploy an sentiment classifiers with sklearn and ChatGPT from OpenAI large language models.

+Scikit-Learn is a well known powerful machine learning library built on top of python.

+ChatGPT is a well known trade name created by OpenAI and been widely used by community.
+Using OpenAI API Key will help us leverage the power of ChatGPT to build AI product on top of that.
+This method is more robust than tradition at reasonable price.
+All you need to do is provide an OPENAI_API_KEY to finish this app.

 From commandline, take following action to run app: